unraid/docs/docs/unraid-os/manual/docker-management.md

 ## Re-Installing Docker Applications

-Every time an application is installed as a docker container then a template with the settings used is stored on the flash drive. this template will be updated any time you edit the settings for this container.
+Every time an application is installed as a docker container then a template with the settings used is stored on the flash drive.
+This template will be updated any time you edit the settings for this container.